TechLabs-Berlin/wt23-naturdoc/blog.md

 ## Machine Learning

-We had trouble finding appropriate labels for our data, so a supervised machine learning approach seemed difficult to achieve.
-And while we already had a Python script in place that sent remedy recommendations to the backend, Naturedoc was faced with another Data Science problem, in that the "symptoms" that we initially provided by extracting the medicinal uses from Dr. Duke's dataset were... pretty awful:
+We initially had trouble identifying appropriate labels for our data, so a supervised machine learning approach seemed difficult to achieve.
+And while we already had a Python script in place that sent remedy recommendations to the backend, Naturedoc was faced with another Data Science problem, in that the "symptoms" that we initially provided were... pretty awful:

-* The initial dataset provided a list of so called _ACTIVITIES_, paired with a single remedy.
+* The Dr. Duke's dataset provided a column of so called _ACTIVITIES_, paired with a single remedy.
 * Activities were recorded in a specific format that was not very user-friendly and not how a human would freely input a symptom (e.g. head ache as “Ache(Head)”).
 * There were many similar, if not downright identical, labels (such as "Abortifacient", "Abortive", "Abortive?").
 * The activity column would not just describe symptoms treated, but also included other uses.
 A single activity could refer to:
-    * an illness, such as diabetes mellitus
+    * an illness or symptom treated, such as _diabetes mellitus_ or _fever_
-    * a singular symptom, such as fever
+    * a culinary use, such as _spice_
-    * a culinary use, such as spice
+    * a medicinal property, such as _antibiotic_

 With some guiding words from our mentor Rafael Saraiva, we then decided on an approach using unsupervised Clustering algorithms that would allow us to solve the symptom-problem as well:

-Using word embeddings, we generated a distance matrix and clustered both activities and a set of more user-friendly symptoms based on their semantic proximity, using both a custom Python script as well as HDBSCAN* (somewhat disappointingly, the best results were provided by our simple Python script that simply matched data points to one another based on a certain distance threshold, while HDBSCAN clustering produced less coherent matches).
+Using word embeddings, we generated a distance matrix and clustered both activities and a set of more user-friendly symptoms based on their semantic proximity, using both a custom Python script as well as [HDBSCAN*](https://hdbscan.readthedocs.io/en/latest/index.html).

+Somewhat disappointingly, the more useable results were provided by our Python script that simply matched data points to one another based on a certain distance threshold, while HDBSCAN* clustering in general produced both more generic and therefore less sensible matches.

 ### Word Embeddings

 Word embeddings are a popular technique used in natural language processing to represent words or phrases as vectors of numerical values.
 Word embeddings are a type of language model that map words to numerical vectors in a high-dimensional space.
 These vectors capture the meaning and relationships between words, allowing algorithms to better understand natural language.

-Importance of word embeddings for better symptom-herb matching. improve the accuracy of our symptom-herb matching algorithm.---->can more accurately match symptoms with appropriate herbal remedies. allow us to make more accurate and effective symptom-herb matches, ultimately providing our users with more personalized and effective natural remedies.
 The model we used: 'average_word_embeddings_glove.840B.300d'.
-We used this model to generate embeddings for our dataset of symptoms.
+While we experimented with another model as well, the results of this model generated much better results for our dataset of symptoms.

 Steps:
 1. Converting each symptom into an embedding vector.